freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/lamp-manager.md

 - *RGB Multi* - An RGB lamp that can change its color during gameplay.
 Lamps of this type receive three connections, one from each red, green and blue.
 - *RGB* - An RGB lamp that receives its data from a single connection.
 This is the only mode where the lamp doesn't receive an integer, but an entire color.

+### R G B

+If the type of the previous column has been set to *RGB Multi*, here is where you link each wire to a color.
+Note that *red* is always the one shown under the *ID* column, so changing the red link will also change the ID (and vice versa).

 ## Flashers

 When using a gamelogic engine that behaves like real hardware like PinMAME, high-powered lamps such as flashers show usually up as connected driver board.